GermaniaKG/CacheCallable/README.md

 Caching business is pretty much always similar and can be outlined like this:

 1. **Is caching enabled at all?**  If not, delete any according older entry first.
 	Create and return fresh content anyway, ending up here.
-2.  **Does a given item exist?** If so, return item content; Otherwise, create, store and return content.
+2.  **Does a given item exist?** If so, return item content;
+	Otherwise, create, store and return content.

-The CacheCallable class reduces these steps to a handy and customizable Callable.
+**The *CacheCallable* class reduces these steps to a handy and customizable Callable.**

-##Installation

-Use Composer:
+## Installation

 ```bash
 $ composer require germania-kg/cachecallable
 ```

-##Example
+## Example
 Although this example uses [phpfastcache](http://www.phpfastcache.com/), you should be able to pass in any [Cache Item Pool](http://www.php-fig.org/psr/psr-6/#cacheitempoolinterface).
 Use your favourite  [PSR-3 Logger](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md#3-psrlogloggerinterface); this example will use the well-known [Monolog](https://github.com/Seldaek/monolog).

 ```php